cbkarki/DataBase/README.md

 # Student Academic Pipeline
 This database stores information of students for application untill graduation.
 A typical pipeline is students starts with application, get admission, get enrolled and ends with graduation.

+## Data Source
+The primary data source are the .csv file.

+## Tools
+Postgresql, R, Excel

 ## Data Base Structure
 This database has three layers,